Trail of the Ancients

 Depart your Albuquerque hotel and drive the short distance to the Indian Pueblo Cultural Center.
 Here you’ll learn about the culture and traditions of the Pueblo people through their cultural center and museum.

-Next you will travel to the town of Grants where we’ll will stop for lunch before continuing towards the Casamero Pueblo.
+Next, you will travel to the town of Grants where we’ll will stop for lunch before continuing towards the Casamero Pueblo.
 These seldomly-visited ruins are the remains of an Ancient Puebloan settlement from around 1100 AD.
 Your next visit will be to El Morro National Monument where you’ll walk on the same trails of the Spanish Explorers who traveled through here in the 1600s, leaving their signatures carved into the rocks.

-Afterwards, you’ll travel to Gallup, where we’ll lodge for the evening.
+Afterward, you’ll travel to Gallup, where we’ll lodge for the evening.

 Hilton Garden Inn, Gallup, NM | Meals: B, L